 Difficult environments such as aerospace industry or professional UAVs require security measures much stricter than any other industries.
 Many times it takes high-risk situations where mistakes can’t take place.

-That is why production is done under very demanding standards, strictest coding and security measures so everything has a perfect execution.
+That is why production is done under very demanding standards, certification and strictest coding and security measures so everything has a perfect execution.

 Aerospace’s security measures

 At the aerospace industry, aspects such as avionics systems safety have become a mean point to the inherent risk that failure in any of the flight stages entails.

 Although the UAV sector has not been regulated in such way Embention has given its coding standards a character closer to the aerospace sector, which brings us closer to excellence and brings us a minimum failure’s number.